The spirit of a man is the lamp of the Lord,

 There is a great need for inner healing in this world!
 So many people are miserable because they cannot bear the emotional and spiritual pain from trauma that they are carrying.
-That pain results in addiction, abuse, murder, abandonment, physical illness, suicide, and many other epidemics in our society.
+That pain can result in addiction, abuse, divorce, domestic violence, murder, abandonment, physical illness, suicide, and many other epidemics in our society.
 Inner healing from emotional and spiritual pain that we have suffered is not optional if we desire to fulfill the Lord’s destiny for us.

-Trauma can be experienced in many ways including molestation, rape, death of a loved one, divorce, accidents, and natural disasters.
+Trauma can be experienced in many forms including molestation, rape, domestic violence, death of a loved one, divorce, accidents, and natural disasters.
 Abuse, including mental, verbal, emotional, physical, sexual, and spiritual abuse, produces traumatic effects on our hearts and spirits.
 Traumatic situations always leave our hearts and spirits broken.
-Without inner healing for the emotional and spiritual pain, we can become bitter, resentful, excessively angry, full of hatred, and physically ill.
+Without inner healing for emotional and spiritual pain, we can become bitter, resentful, excessively angry, full of hatred, and physically ill.

-A large portion of the evil treasure of our hearts is formed as a result of painful and traumatic circumstances.
-We often suppress the emotional and spiritual pain without even trying as a defense mechanism that we develop to continue to function form day-to-day.
-However, the pain will not stay hidden forever, and it will eventually erupt like a volcano.
+Some of the evil treasure of our hearts may be formed as the result of painful and traumatic circumstances.
+We often suppress the emotional and spiritual pain without even trying as a defense mechanism that we develop to continue to function from day to day.
+Suppressed emotional and spiritual pain doesn’t just disappear.
+It can turn into lingering physical pain!
+In addition, the pain will not stay hidden forever, and it will eventually erupt like a volcano.
 That is when the abundance of the heart pours out of our mouths, or through our ungodly actions.
-Denying that emotional and spiritual pain exist within our hearts will never stop that from happening, and it will never cause the inner healing that we need to be accomplished.
+Denying that emotional and spiritual pain exist within our hearts and spirits will never stop that from happening, and it will never cause the inner healing that we need to be accomplished.

 Many people have hurt us because they were carrying emotional and spiritual pain and trauma for which they never received healing.
 It is often said that hurt people, hurt people.
 That is true, but no excuse for us to continue to hurt others because we have not pursued inner healing for ourselves.

 A clean heart represents a heart that has received healing for the things it contains that are not godly and glorifying to God.
 Our spirits cannot be steadfast as long as we are suffering the effects of pain and trauma.
-We must ask God to show us what is in our hearts and spirits that needs to be released so that we can truly obey Him in every area of our lives.
-That is the first step.
+Once a person has sincerely asked Jesus Christ to be their personal Lord and Savior, they must ask God to show them what is in their hearts and spirits that needs to be released so they can truly obey Him in every area of their lives.
+We need to be living from the heart that Jesus gave us.
+Unfortunately, most of us are living from a heart that is broken.
+None of us will ever have a totally clean heart until we pass from this life into eternity in Heaven, but pursuing the cleanest heart possible should be a Christian’s goal in their inner healing journey.

 Bible-based inner healing that relies on the power of Jesus Christ and the Holy Spirit is the most effective and long-lasting healing.
 We do not have to live our lives in a prison of pain and trauma that we carry in our hearts and spirits!
-Isaiah 61:1 says that Jesus came to heal the brokenhearted—not Buddha, Allah, Mohammed, or any pagan god.
-Jesus Christ, the Son of Almighty God, came to heal the brokenhearted and set the captives free.
+Isaiah 61:1 (NKJV) says that Jesus came to heal the brokenhearted—not Buddha, Allah, Mohammed, or any pagan god.
+Jesus Christ, the Son of Almighty God, came to heal the brokenhearted and set the captives free (Luke 4:16-21, NKJV).
 True freedom is possible if it is pursued in a godly way.

-Asking for help to receive inner healing takes courage and a willingness to admit that there is emotional and spiritual pain and trauma that is contributing to your lack of peace.
+Asking for help to receive inner healing takes courage and a willingness to admit that there is emotional and spiritual pain and trauma that are contributing to a lack of peace.
 Talking to a Christian counselor or prayer minister about your need for inner healing may seem frightening, but it will be the most important step you can take to help yourself and those you love.
 The Lord has provided many Christian ministries that help with inner healing.
 However, they will not search you out.
 You must do some research and find the best one for the specific pain and trauma that you have experienced.
-Our website includes a HELPFUL RESOURCES page (CLICK HERE) on the top menu that includes suggestions for ministries that you may want to contact for help.
+Our website includes a HELPFUL RESOURCES page on the top menu which lists suggestions for ministries that you may want to contact for help (CLICK HERE).

 Inner healing for emotional and spiritual pain is a process like peeling an onion.
-I pray that you will allow yourself the time necessary and receive the Lord’s grace to continue one day at a time.
-Each step you take in the inner healing process will bring you that much closer to Almighty God, Jesus, and the Holy Spirit.
+It is ongoing.
+Inner healing is not about trying to be healed and whole all at once.
+Each person needs to allow themselves the time necessary and receive the Lord’s grace to continue one day at a time.
+Each step taken in the inner healing process will increase one’s love for and closeness to Almighty God, Jesus, and the Holy Spirit.